pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment2/Assignment2.md

-# Dev Ops - Assignment 2 - GitHub Actions and ECS
+# Dev Ops - Assignment 2 - GitHub Actions

 ## Purpose / Objectives

-- Familiarity with AWS CloudFormation for configuring ECS (repositories, tasks, clusters, services)
-- Setting up a build automation and pipelines using GitHub Actions
+Set up a pipeline using GitHub Actions to build an application, package it in a Docker image, and push it to DockerHub.

 ## Description

-Clone assignment repository with starter application, AWS ECS configuration YAML, and GitHub Action workflow.

-Fix the TODOs in the AWS ECS configuration YAML.
-TODO: Run the YAML or is this used in the workflow?

-Follow [GitHub guide](TODO: link) to setup automated deployments to AWS ECS for the application using a GitHub Action.

-In the supplied GitHub Action workflow, add a step for building the container image.
-  - Note: workflow is located in `.github/workflows` folder
+Clone work-order-pro repo, add a GitHub Actions Workflow with a job to build the application, and a job to build/push the Docker image to your account on DockerHub.
+The workflow should run any time a commit is made to the **main** branch.

 Trigger the workflow to run.
-Verify success by checking that resources were created in AWS as defined by the YAML template.
+Verify success by checking that the image was pushed to DockerHub.

 ## Deliverables

-To your assignment repository, add the following files:
+To your work-order-pro repository, add the following files:
-- Completed YAML file for AWS ECS configuration

 - Completed YAML file for GitHub Actions workflow (in `.github` `workflows` folder)
 - build-pipeline.md includes:
   - Written summary of workflow tasks
-  - Screenshots representing successful resource creation in AWS console.
+  - A link to the uploaded image artifact in DockerHub
-  - Screenshots showing successful GitHub Action run.
+  - Link to Action Run Summary

 ## Rubric

-Score: # out of 6 points
+Score: # out of 5 points

-- Completed YAML file for AWS configuration (2 pt.)
+- Written summary of workflow tasks accurately describes workflow behavior (1 pt.)
 - Completed YAML file for GitHub Actions workflow.
 (1 pt.)
-- Written summary of workflow tasks accurately describes workflow behavior (1 pt.)
+- Workflow successfully built and pushed the app and image without error (2 pt.)
-- Screenshots representing successful resource creation in AWS console.
-(1 pt.)
+- Link to image in DockerHub (1 pt.)
-- Screenshots showing successful GitHub Actions run.
-(1 pt.)